 Cryptosporidium is a microscopic pathogen that can cause intestinal illness.
-It is naturally present in bodies of water throughout the world. healthy people can overcome cryptosporidiosis within a week or two but the illness can be lifethreatening to persons with impaired immune systems.
+It is naturally present in bodies of water throughout the world.
+Most healthy people can overcome cryptosporidiosis within a week or two but the illness can be lifethreatening to persons with impaired immune systems.
 We have been voluntarily testing both our source water and finished water for the presence of Cryptosporidium since 1994.
 We have detected this constituent occasionally in the raw untreated source water.
 None have ever been found in the finished treated water.
-In 2003, an average 1.0 organism per 10 liters of water were found in three raw water samples and none were detected in a fourth raw water sample.
-These are extremely low concentrations for which our treatment techniques are considered effective but not 100% risk free.
+In 2004, one organism was found in one raw water sample and none were detected in the other three raw water samples.
+This is an extremely low concentration for which our treatment techniques are considered effective but not 100% risk free.